This page provides information on the Multi Sub-Object Map.

 Object ID – Considers the Object IDs of the object when feeding the data (color or texture) to the material.

-Seed – Allows you to change the randomization pattern.
+Seed – Changes the randomization pattern.

 By name – Generates a color index based on the name of the node that the texture is applied to.
 This allows the color to remain consistent if the object is merged into another scene, or X-Ref'd etc.